microsoft/vscode-wiki/Extension-API-guidelines.md

 -
 Events aren’t defined on the types they occur on but in the best matching namespace.
 For instance, document changes aren’t send by a document but via the `workspace.onDidChangeTextDocument` event.
 The event will contain the document in question.
 This **global event** pattern makes it easier to manage event subscriptions because changes happen less frequently.

+Private Events
+-
+Private or instance events aren't accessible via globals but exist on objects, e.g. `FileSystemWatcher#onDidCreate`.  *Don't* use private events unless the sender of the event and the events are private.
+The rule of thumb is: 'Objects that can accessed globally (editors, tasks, terminals, documents, etc)' should not have private events, objects that are private (only known by its creators, like tree views, web views) can send private events'

 Event naming
 -
 Events follow the `on[Did|Will]VerbSubject` patterns, like `onDidChangeActiveEditor` or `onWillSaveTextDocument`.
 It doesn’t hurt to use explicit names.